 HB 1211 By Representative Darby (passed House 121-11, failed to be considered by full Senate before end of the session): The bill prohibits design contracts from including risk-shifting provisions for engineering and architectural services.

-SB 1928 By Senator Fallon (sent to the Governor): The bill clarifies any party seeking to sue a licensed professional for malpractice is required to file a certificate of merit.
+SB 1928 By Senator Fallon (signed by Governor on June 10): The bill clarifies any party seeking to sue a licensed professional for malpractice is required to file a certificate of merit.

 HB 1737 By Representative Holland (died in House Calendars Committee): The bill reduces statute of repose from ten to seven years with a two-year extension from the date of claim if filed within the seven years.